RachealIfe/basic_scripts/README.md

 # basic_scripts

-Three scripts to perform basic tasks
+These scripts contain code to perform basic tasks with bash